kimwoct/brain-storm/docs/User Stories & Test Cases.md

 When: I open and read a document
 Then: The document is marked as "Read" with timestamp
 When: I click "I Acknowledge" checkbox
-Then: The document is marked as "Acknowledged" with timestamp
+Then: The document is marked as "Acknowledged" with click action
 And: Admin can see my acknowledgment status
 ```